StephaneR81/StephaneR81-RenardStephane_7_31032022/README.md

 Navigate to the `/frontend` folder and run the `npm install` command.

-The required dependencies wil be installed.
+The required dependencies will be installed.

 You also have to install `Angular` by typing the `npm i @angular/cli` command in your terminal.